 This is because consumers who have a positive experience with a brand are more likely to make repeat purchases.
 Better still, the product try-on feature boosts the buyers’ confidence in the products, encouraging them to purchase.

-5. Reduced Returns
+5. Less Returns

 Merchandise worth approximately $102 billion was returned to stores in 2020.
 According to Chargebacks911, 37% of returns are the result of the shopper not liking the item, while 67% are due to a mismatch in the product description.